 There are so many Public Health, Nutrition and Dietetics research ideas that come in and go out in researchers’ minds but it should be noted that not all these ideas are researchable.
 The decision on which thoughts or ideas should be studied are based on many premises but the most outstanding are challenges too: advancement, wellbeing, existence, supremacy, and more.

-Advancement is a broad term that may include but not limited to knowledge, technology, economy, and many other interests.
-Wellbeing covers health, social, economic, and environmental.
+Advancement is a broad term that may include but is not limited to knowledge, technology, economy, and many other interests.
+Well-being covers health, social, economic, and environmental.
 Existence challenge deals with survival from extinction while supremacy challenge deals with fame, power, respect, and more.
 Care and caution are needed when sieving through information to know what to study or investigate to confirm a concept.

 Information quality for concept map development

-Quality of research information considered when designing a good concept include, relevance, faithful representation, Neutral, comparable, verifiable, concise, timely, Relevant ideas keep the research in focus to the objective and prevent frivolities and waste of resources and increase the feasibility of the study.
+Quality of research information considered when designing a good concept include, relevance, faithful representation, Neutral, comparable, verifiable, concise, timely, Relevant ideas keep the research in focus to the objective prevent frivolities and waste of resources and increase the feasibility of the study.

 Correct representation gives the true picture of the idea in real terms with no fabrication, falsification, or extrapolation.
 The neutral idea is not swayed to the left or right and mostly remains in the center but subsequently impacts both left, right, and center.
-Nature and quality of ideas are defined by its comparable, verifiable, concise, and timely characteristics.
+Nature and quality of ideas are defined by their comparable, verifiable, concise, and timely characteristics.
 These are the basis for which a good concept map or framework is made.

 Figure 1, shows the word treemap of certain terminologies used to show the relevance of this study to Public Health, Nutrition, and Dietetics research.
-Such terminologies include but not limited to: health, health equity, drug abuse treatment, qualitative research, primary care, action research, collaboration, quality of life, Africa and Asia, China, and others.
+Such terminologies include but are not limited to: health, health equity, drug abuse treatment, qualitative research, primary care, action research, collaboration, quality of life, Africa and Asia, China, and others.
 These are terms that can come to mind when conceptualizing a research study in

 Public Health, Nutrition, and Dietetics.
 In Figure 2, management, model and impact were on top of the most trending topics.
-Many of the Public Health, Nutrition, and Dietetics research is tested on experimental models, and the outcome of the experiments definitely has impacts on disease management in the long or short term.
+Many of the Public Health, Nutrition, and Dietetics research is tested on experimental models, and the outcome of the experiments has impacts on disease management in the long or short term.
 In decreasing order of magnitude, conceptual framework cooccurred with literature review, research agenda, prevention, research, and more fig 4.